 When asked about what attracted him to Hilton, Maher is unequivocal:

-“An aversion to risk.
+“Attention to risk.
 High level of due diligence.
 Adherence to fundamentals.
-Entrepreneurial enough to maneuver when necessary but big enough to have administrative depth.
+Entrepreneurial enough to maneuver when necessary but big enough to have ample resources.
 Hilton checks every box for me.”